-- (1) (a) For the period of lockdown- - every person is confined to his or her place of residence, unless strictly for the purpose of performing an essential service, obtaining an essential good or service, collecting a social grant, or seeking emergency, life-saving, or chronic medical attention; - (ii) every gathering, as defined in regulation $\underline{1}$ is hereby prohibited, except for funeral as provided for in subregulation (8); - (iii) movement between provinces is prohibited; and - (iv) movement between the metropolitan and district areas, is prohibited. - (b) All businesses and other entities shall cease operations during the lockdown, save for any business or entity involved in the manufacturing, supply, or provision of an essential good or service. - (c) Retail shops and shopping malls must be closed, except where essential goods are sold and on condition that the person in control of the said store must put in place controls to ensure that customers keep a distance of at least one square meter from each other, and that all directions in respect of hygienic conditions and the exposure of persons to COVID-19 are adhered to. - (c) Retail stores selling essential goods is prohibited from selling any other goods. - (d) The Cabinet member designated under section 3 of the Act may amend the list contemplated in paragraph (c) as required from time to time. - (e) Any place not involved in the provision of an essential good or service must remain closed to all persons for the duration of the lockdown.
+- (1) (a) For the period of lockdown- - every person is confined to his or her place of residence, unless strictly for the purpose of performing an essential service, obtaining an essential good or service, collecting a social grant, or seeking emergency, life-saving, or chronic medical attention; - (ii) every gathering, as defined in regulation $\underline{1}$ is hereby prohibited, except for funeral as provided for in subregulation $\underline{(8)}$ ; - (iii) movement between provinces is prohibited; and - (iv) movement between the metropolitan and district areas, is prohibited. - (b) During the lockdown, all businesses and other entities shall cease operations, except for any business or entity involved in the manufacturing, supply, or provision of an essential good or service, save where operations are provided from outside of the Republic or can be provided remotely by a person from their normal place of residence. - [paragraph (b) substituted by section 3(a) of Government Notice R419 of 2020] - (c) Retail shops and shopping malls must be closed, except where essential goods are sold and on condition that the person in control of the said store must put in place controls to ensure that customers keep a distance of at least one square meter from each other, and that all directions in respect of hygienic conditions and the exposure of persons to COVID-19 are adhered to. - (c) Retail stores selling essential goods is prohibited from selling any other goods. - (d) The Cabinet member designated under section 3 of the Act may amend the list contemplated in paragraph (c) as required from time to time.